 After all, it can be so gratifying to see posts featuring your company logo printed on custom cups or customers proudly wearing your custom printed apparel.
 In today’s digital world, there’s immense potential for your brand to reach a much larger audience.
 That’s the power of social media, and especially Instagram.

-Up to 81% of people use this popular photo and video sharing platform to research products and services.
-Just think about how your crafted lattes and beautifully plated meals can be showcased on your own Instagram page.
+Over 80% of people use this popular photo and video sharing platform to research products and services.
+Just think about how your iced lattes can be showcased in your custom plastic cups on your own Instagram page.

 7 Steps to Building Your Brand on Instagram